 For a detailed history of the Provincial Court from its beginnings until the 1980s, see “Magistrate-Judge, The Story of the Provincial Court of British Columbia” by Alfred Watts Q.C., formerly an associate chief judge of the Court.
 (1986)

-The Provincial Court's civil jurisdiction increased steadily over the years, from $500 in 1969 to $25,000 in 2005.
+The Provincial Court's civil jurisdiction increased steadily over the years, from $500 in 1969 to $35,000 in 2017.
 The Court worked with the government to create a simplified, plain-language process for litigants without a lawyer, culminating in the 1991 Small Claims Act and Rules.
-The Act requires litigants to meet with a judge to discuss settlement possibilities before having a trial.
+The Act requires litigants in most cases to meet with a judge to discuss settlement possibilities before having a trial.
 These settlement conferences built elements of mediation into the Court's process for the first time, and our progressive small claims program won the 1993 Justice Achievement Award of the National Association for Court Management.
-In 1996, new child protection legislation included judge-mediated case conferences as an essential part of the process under the Child, Family and Community Service Act and Rules.
+In 1996, new child protection legislation included judge-mediated case conferences as an essential part of the process under the Child, Family and Community Service Act and Rules, and such conferences were later added in other family court cases.

 In the 1990s, Criminal Code amendments increased the number of cases heard in the Provincial Court.
 Cases involving the Canadian Charter of Rights and Freedoms (enacted in 1982, with equality rights coming into force in 1985) became more and more complex.
 Provincial Court judges took on new roles as mediators, the number of cases increased, trials lasted longer, and judicial education adapted to meet these demands.
 B.C.
 Provincial Court judges led the nation in developing social context education designed to sensitize judges to gender and ethnic diversity issues and to enhance impartial decision making.